Olallie Mountain

 MRRD: “This is where I got my information on that particular lookout.”
 And they provided this screenshot from the 2020 article with some text highlighted:

 I was taken aback.
 Based on the text they highlighted in the screenshot, it seems as though they thought the Sisters Ranger District is responsible for the entire Three Sisters Wilderness, which is not the case.
-Also, they did not have (or were not willing to look for) the information on their own lookout, but instead were relying strictly on information from a newspaper journalist?
-Besides, I had already mentioned that article.
+Also, they did not have (or were not willing to look for) the information on their own lookout, but instead were relying strictly on information from a newspaper journalist, who in turn was getting his info from the Forest Service.
+Besides, I had already mentioned that I knew about that article.
 I made it clear I was looking for additional information that had been gathered since Zach wrote it.
-I concluded that the McKenzie River Range District was not going to be helpful and ended the email exchange.
+I concluded that the McKenzie River Ranger District was not going to be helpful and ended the email exchange.